 Citizen's Complaint Procedures

 San Joaquin Delta Community College District Police Citizen Complaint procedure helps you, the community and the police as well.
 If you have a concern about the practices or personnel of the San Joaquin Delta Community College District Police, what can you do about it?
 An Internal Affairs investigation will be conducted for citizen complaints regarding District Police personnel or policies.
 A positive relationship between the police and the public they serve, fostered by confidence and trust is essential to effective law enforcement.
 While the police are charged with vigorous enforcement of the law, they must meticulously observe the rights of all people.
-Police personnel, at the same time, must be free to take action in a reasonable, lawful, and impartial manner without fear of reprisal.
+Police personnel, at the same time, must be free to act in a reasonable, lawful, and impartial manner without fear of reprisal.

 How To Make A Complaint

-The San Joaquin Delta Community College District Police
+San Joaquin Delta Community

-5151 Pacific Avenue
+5151 Pacific Ave

 Investigation Procedure

-Each allegation is examined on its own merits.
-Formal investigations require investigators to contact all available witnesses, including police officers, examine any relevant physical evidence and gather all information pertinent to each allegation made in the complaint.
+When an investigation occurs, each allegation is examined on its own merits.
+These investigations may require investigators to contact all available witnesses, including police officers, examine any relevant physical evidence, review video, and gather all information pertinent to each allegation made in the complaint.
+The Chief of Police or designee will render a finding in each case.
+There are four possible findings:

 • Sustained: The investigation disclosed enough evidence to clearly prove the allegation.